jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 To account for this, *CoopIHC* provides an inference engine, which updates agent's internal states from their observations.

-All inference engines are obtained by subclassing the base class ``InferenceEngine``.
-This inference engine provides a buffer and an API used by bundles to add observations to the engine.
+All inference engines are obtained by subclassing the base class ``BaseInferenceEngine``.

-.. _base-inference-engine-label:

-The ``InferenceEngine``
+The ``BaseInferenceEngine``
 ---------------------------

-The buffer that is maintained by the inference engine is a simple FIFO buffer, see below.
+The buffer that is maintained by the base inference engine is a simple FIFO buffer, see below.
 The buffer depth parameter equals the number of observations that are stored.
 The example below has a ``buffer_depth=10``.

 .. tikz:: Inference Engine Buffer
     :include: tikz/inference_engine.tikz